aiman-al-masoud/deixiscript/hellloooo.md

 1. Get the predicate from its name
 2. Get the incompatible predicates for that predicate
-3. Remove all (if any) incompatible preidcates from that entity (retract)
+3. Remove all (if any) incompatible predicates from that entity (retract)
 4. Apply the new predicate (assertz)